AshGreyG/ashgreyg.github.io/post/CS/Algorithm/CLRS-01-sorting.typ

 == 2.1 Bucket Sort

-Bucket sort assumes that the input is drawn from a uniform distribution and has and average-case running time of $Θ(n)$.
+Bucket sort assumes that the input is drawn from a uniform distribution and has an average-case running time of $Θ(n)$.
 Bucket sort divides the interval
 $[0, 1)$ into $n$ equal-sized subintervals or called *buckets*, and then distributes the $n$ input numbers into the buckets.